Solution · Health & Medical

 Does Prefero integrate with Dentrix, Eaglesoft, or Practice by Numbers?

 Echo is configured per procedure type at onboarding.
 Dental hygiene patients receive a six-month recall prompt; derm follow-up patients get a six-week sequence; Botox and filler patients receive a quarterly reactivation cadence.
-Intervals are adjustable to match your clinical protocols.
-Echo also draws from your cancellation waitlist to fill gaps when a scheduled patient cancels.
+Intervals are adjustable to match your clinical protocols, and Echo also draws from your cancellation waitlist to fill gaps when a scheduled patient cancels.

 How does Prefero compare to Solutionreach or Weave for patient reactivation?